jaxriemer/NewRepo/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+The sketches raise the question of the placement of the sensor to make it the most effective and also intuitive for the user.
+Additionally, the housing must be large enough to house the RPi.

 **\*\*\*Pick one of these designs to prototype.\*\*\***

+I will be further developing the concept for a brightness controller that is mapped to the distance of a hand from the top base plate.
+The brightness will be displayed by the oled screen.

 ### Part D